hdclark/DICOMautomaton/documentation/reference_guide.md

 ##### Description

 The filename (or full path name) to which the surface mesh data should be written.
-The file format is an ASCII OFF model.
-If no name is given, unique names will be chosen automatically.
+Existing files will not be overwritten.
+If an invalid or missing file extension is provided, one will automatically be added.
+If an empty filename is given, a unique name will be chosen automatically.
+If multiple meshes are selected, each will be written to a separate file; the name of each will be derived from the user-provided filename (or default) by appending a sequentially increasing counter between the file's stem name and extension.
+Files will be formatted in ASCII Wavefront Object ('OBJ') format.

 ##### Default